 - In what ways do you expect Kubernetes to benefit you?

-The article in this issue explains some of the reasons you should make the switch from Docker Compose to Kubernetes, along with tips on deploying your applications using other tools, as well as how to facilitate Docker to Kubernetes migration using Kompose.
+to Kubernetes, along with tips on deploying your applications using other tools, as well as how to facilitate Docker to Kubernetes migration using Kompose.

-Read also: Microservices Decomposition Strategy in 2021
+Read also: Microservices Decomposition Strategy in 2025

 What Is Kubernetes?